Quantum computation of conical intersections on a programmable superconducting quantum processor

 with $h_{pq}$ and $v_{pq,rs}$ being molecular integrals computable on classical computers and $\hat{a}_q^{(\dagger)}$ being Fermionic annihilation (creation) operators.
 To solve this equation using quantum computers, the problem needs to be mapped to a qubit problem.
 There exist different fermion-to-qubit transformations such as the Jordan-Wigner\cite{jordan1928pauli}, parity, and Bravyi-Kitaev\cite{Seeley_2012} encodings, after which $\hat{H}$ becomes a qubit Hamiltonian written as a linear combination of Pauli terms, i.e., $\hat{H}=\sum_k h_k P_k$ with $P_k\in\{I,X,Y,Z\}^{\otimes N}$.
-The many-body wavefunction can be expressed as $|\Psi\rangle = \sum_{\boldsymbol{q}}\Psi(\boldsymbol{q})|\boldsymbol{q}\rangle$ with $|\boldsymbol{q}\rangle \equiv |q_1\cdots q_N\rangle$ ($q_i\in\{0,1\}$) being the basis vector.
-Solving this problem exactly is prohibitive for most systems.
-In fact, it is often the case that only a subset of MOs are relevant for the interested chemical processes, such that it is sensible to only solve Eq. \eqref{eq:Hsq} for those important orbitals\cite{takeshita2020increasing,tilly2021reduced}.
+The many-body wavefunction can be expressed as $|\Psi\rangle = \sum_{\boldsymbol{q}}\Psi(\boldsymbol{q})|\boldsymbol{q}\rangle$ with $|\boldsymbol{q}\rangle \equiv |q_1\cdots q_N\rangle$ ($q_i\in\{0,1\}$) being the occupation number basis vector.
+It is often the case that only a subset of MOs are relevant for the interested chemical processes, such that it is sensible to only solve Eq. \eqref{eq:Hsq} for those important orbitals\cite{takeshita2020increasing,tilly2021reduced}.
 This is the basic idea of CASSCF\cite{Lischka_2018}, in which the MOs are partitioned into three subsets (see Fig. \ref{fig:flowchart}a): closed-shell orbitals with double occupancy, active orbitals with partial occupancy, and virtual orbitals with zero occupancy.
 The analog of Eq. \eqref{eq:Hsq} is only solved for active orbitals with the active electrons distributed in all possible ways, while other parts are treated at a mean-field level.
-This ansatz is described by the CASCI (complete active space configuration interaction) wavefunction $|\Psi_{\mathrm{CASCI}}\rangle=|\Psi_{\mathrm{act}}\rangle|\Psi_{\mathrm{core}}\rangle$, where $|\Psi_{\mathrm{core}}\rangle$ describes the doubly occupied parts and $|\Psi_{\mathrm{act}}\rangle$ describes the correlated many-body wavefunction within the active space.
-The CASSCF (complete active space self-consistent field) ansatz further improves CASCI by allowing orbital rotations among different subspaces
+More concretely, this ansatz is described by the CASCI (complete active space configuration interaction) wavefunction $|\Psi_{\mathrm{CASCI}}^I\rangle=|\Psi_{\mathrm{core}}\rangle|\Psi_{\mathrm{act}}^I\rangle$, where $|\Psi_{\mathrm{core}}\rangle$ describes the common doubly occupied part and $|\Psi_{\mathrm{act}}^I\rangle$ describes the correlated many-body wavefunction within the active space for the $I$-th electronic state ($I=1,\cdots,M$ with $M$ being the number of interested electronic states).
+The CASSCF (complete active space self-consistent field) ansatz further improves CASCI by allowing orbital rotations among different subspaces\cite{helgaker2014molecular}